liatrio/libotrio-1.0/readme.md

 Message objects may also contain any additional fields supported by the messaging platform in use:

 [Slack's chat.postMessage](https://api.slack.com/methods/chat.postMessage) API accepts several additional fields.
 These fields can be used to adjust the message appearance, add attachments, or even change the displayed user name.

-This is also true of Facebook.
-Calls to [Facebook's Send API](https://developers.facebook.com/docs/messenger-platform/send-api-reference) can include attachments which result in interactive "structured messages" which can include images, links and action buttons.

 #### bot.reply()